+NSO has partially reorganized its programs to accommodate the ATST construction effort.
+At Sunspot, some of the technical and scientific staff members that previously supported the Dunn Solar Telescope operation and projects have transferred to ATST construction.
+We have added a few ATST engineers in both Tucson and Sunspot.
+In addition, with the installation of the final SOLIS instruments and the fielding of a GONG H-alpha capability, we have implemented the reorganization of these two programs into a single Synoptic Program.

-As NSO enters the construction phase for ATST, continuing the effective support that NSO provides to the solar and space physics research community takes on new challenges.
-These include the transfer of technical and scientific staff from supporting current operations to working on ATST construction, accommodating new ATST personnel, and organizing the internal ATST tasks.
-As ATST nears completion, the NSO organizational structure and its mode of operation must evolve to accommodate ATST operations.
-The inclusion of SOLIS and GONG into a synoptic network, obtaining external funding for part of GONG's operations, and the eventual development of a SOLIS synoptic network will also play a major role in how NSO is structured.
-Implementation of NSO's strategic, long-range plan by its staff, in collaboration with the community, provides this evolution and will play a fundamental role in maintaining US preeminence in solar physics.
-Many of the major milestones in the NSO plan are keyed to ATST construction.
+Implementation of NSO's strategic, long-range plan by its staff, in collaboration with the community, provides this evolution of NSO that will play a fundamental role in maintaining US preeminence in solar physics.
 As NSO undertakes the tasks outlined in its strategic plan, we will continue to form strong collaborations to enhance NSO's long-term program and its impact on strengthening the solar physics community.

-NSO has developed a long-range strategy that includes a logical and optimal transition from operations and support of the current national solar assets to the era in which several of the primary facilities are supplanted by the ATST.
-The increased complexity involved in ATST maintenance and operations will require combining the resources currently divided among operations of the Dunn Solar Telescope, McMath-Pierce Solar Telescope, Evans Solar Facility, and the Sunspot and Tucson sites to operate the ATST.
-Additional operations staff will also be needed.
-In parallel with ATST construction and development, resources will be required for the ongoing support and operation of a scientifically productive synoptic program, including the support of the expansion of the SOLIS VSM to a three-site global network in collaboration with international partners.
+The NSO long-range strategy includes a logical and optimal transition from operations and support of the current national solar assets to the era in which several of the primary facilities are supplanted by the ATST.
+The increased complexity involved in ATST maintenance and operations will require the combining of resources currently divided among operations in Sunspot and Tucson as well as additional operation staff.
+The ATST will produce a ten-fold or more increase in the data NSO needs to archive and, unlike for our current flagship telescopes, NSO plans to process ATST data and make it publically available.

+In parallel with ATST construction and development, resources will be required for the ongoing support and operation of a scientifically productive synoptic program, including support of the expansion of the SOLIS VSM to a three-site global network in collaboration with international partners.
 As ATST ramps up towards its operational phase, NSO will consolidate its staff at a single headquarters location and relocate staff, or hire locally, to support operations on Maui.